-- GRANT EXECUTE ON <procedure/function> TO <user>; - procedures and functions are always executed with the access permissions of the owner. - after possibility for defining access permissions that are more strict than GRANT ...
+- GRANT EXECUTE ON cedure/function> TO <user>; - procedures and functions are always executed with the access permissions of the owner. - after - GRANT EXECUTE ON cedure/function> TO <user>; the user can execute this procedure/function, even if he has no access permission for the tables that are used by the procedure. - possibility for defining access permissions that are more strict than GRANT ...
 ON TO ...: access is allowed only in a special context that is defined by the procedure/function.